AlexOrtiz5/Website_Traffic/README.md

     - Regression analysis (OLS regression).
     - Stationarity testing (ADF test).
   - Segmentation and Clustering:
-    - RFM-like segmentation using K-Means clustering.
+    - Performing RFM-like segmentation using K-Means clustering with Scikit-learn.
-    - Segmentation based on conversion behavior.
+    - Implementing segmentation based on conversion behavior and time on page using Pandas and potentially Tableau calculations.
-    - Segmentation based on time on page.
+    - Creating clusters and segmenting data within Tableau.
   - Machine Learning Models:
     - Linear regression for prediction.
     - Logistic regression for classification.